-Outerwear: Jackets and sweatshirts may be worn to school for warmth but must be free of logos and messages, with the following exceptions: small sports team logos (e.g., Cowboys, Rangers) and small brand name logos (the Ralph Lauren "polo") are acceptable, provided they are tasteful and do not make inappropriate allusions.
-All jackets and sweatshirts must be solid colored and may have no patterns or distracting/oversized logos of any kind.
+Outerwear: Jackets and sweatshirts may be worn to school for warmth as needed.
 Students must store their jackets and sweatshirts their lockers by the start of first period.
 Jackets and sweatshirts may be worn during recess and other outdoor activities.
 Students may wear their jackets and sweatshirts at lunch from Fall break (mid-October) to Spring break (mid-March) and, on rainy days, students may wear the aforementioned clothing during the day only outside the classroom.
 The Academy uniform sweaters and quarter-zip pullovers may be worn throughout the school day all year long.